-The following table describes the fields on the Addresses tab.
+Use the data in the following table to use the Addresses tab.

 Name Description

-IfIndex Specifies the Ifindex of the VLAN.
+lfindex Specifies the Ifindex of the VLAN.

 Addr Indicates the interface IPv6 address.

 AddrLen Indicates the interface IPv6 prefix length.

 Туре Specifies the interface address type.
 Only unicast is supported for IPv6 management functions.

 Origin Indicates the origin of the interface address.
+Values include

-Values include • other
+• other

 • manual.

-Name Description

 • dhcp

 • linklayer.

+Name Description

 • random

 Status Indicates the status of the interface address.
 Values include

 preferred

 deprecated.

 • invalid

 inaccessible.

 • unknown

 tentative.

-• duplicate
+duplicate

-Configuring an IPv6 Loopback Interface using EDM
+Configure an IPv6 Loopback Interface using EDM